marinegeo2025/nessbinapp/README.md

 - Weekly cron refresh to auto-update `.ics` when CNES adds new months
 - News and Surf forecast integration 🤙 🌊
+- From broke local binfluencer to global binllionaire
+- From trash talk to perfect gaelic lexicon cearst mhah
+- Ness Bin App is heading to the stars!
 ---